-Long before I became a speaker I was a fan of funny motivational speakers.
+Long before I became a speaker I was a fan of watching funny keynote speakers.
 A twenty-five year career had me attending a lot of conferences.
 I must have seen over one thousand keynote speakers before I ever took the stage.
 Speakers set the tone for successful events and when the speaker is engaging and can get an audience to laugh, they are usually more memorable.
-A funny keynote speaker is better than a monotone data dump.
+A funny motivational speaker is better than a monotone data dump.

 Speakers come in all shapes and sizes who over any number of topics: